FraunhoferIVI/helyos-documentation/docs/source/6-applications-in-yard-automation/yard-automation-application.rst

 Implementation of a Yard Automation Application
 ===============================================

-The helyOS core is a single NodeJS application serving the ports 5000, 5002, and 8080, respectively for the GraphQL, Web socket connections and dashboard GUI.
-HelyOS connects as a client to postgres and rabbitMQ.
+helyOS core is a single NodeJS application serving ports 5000, 5002 and 8080 for the GraphQL connection, the web socket connection and the dashboard GUI respectively. helyOS connects as a client to Postgres and RabbitMQ.
 All parameters for these connections are passed as environment variables.

 Since helyOS is containerized, it is easy to launch a helyOS application in the cloud.
-One can run the container inside a single Linux or Windows computer of a cloud provider, or implement helyOS in a serveless approach using available cloud products with horizontal auto scaling, or even implement your own kurbenets structure to have fine control of the reliability and availability of your application.
+Users can either run the container inside a single Linux or Windows computer of a cloud provider, or they can implement helyOS in a serverless approach using available cloud products with horizontal auto scaling.

 .. figure:: ./img/yard-application-framework.png
     :align: center